ibiixie/blctl/README.md

 # blctl
 A D-Bus based **b**ack**l**ight **c**on**t**ro**l** daemon for Linux.

-### Distribution support

-Blctl can be compiled for and runs on any distribution but only includes a service configuration for runit/Void Linux.
-If you write your own service configuration, Blctl should work fine.
-Feel free to contribute your service configuration to `service-configs/` if you do! :)

-Do note that Blctl requires read and write access to the sysfs backlight device directory (`/sys/class/backlight/`).
-If you do write your own service configuration, keep that in mind.
-For runit, this is a non-problem since it runs services as root.

 ## Usage

-You can call into Blctl through the system-wide message bus.
+You can call into blctl through the system-wide message bus.

 Increase backlight brightness by 5%